Shaun1/spa-cdk-deploy/README.md

 # spa-cdk-deploy
 Deploy a single page web app to AWS using the Go CDK.

-This assumes you have a domain name already registered.
+This assumes you have a domain name already registered, which will need to be entered in cdk.go.

 [Architecture overview](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/getting-started-secure-static-website-cloudformation-template.html)